osnlz1694/Identifying-and-Prioritizing-Underperforming-Suppliers/README.md

 # Supplier Quality Analysis: Identifying and Prioritizing Underperforming Vendors

 ## Introduction and Business Problem
+Strong supplier performance is essential for keeping operations smooth and minimizing costly disruptions.
+Defective materials and delays can lead to significant downtime, affecting both efficiency and customer satisfaction.
+To manage these risks, it’s important to track and evaluate supplier quality using reliable data.

+This project focuses on two key metrics: the number of product defects and the total downtime caused by those defects.
+These metrics help identify suppliers that are negatively impacting operations.

+The goal of this analysis is to:

+- Identify suppliers responsible for the most defects and downtime.
+- Measure the business impact of supplier-related issues.
+- Rank suppliers by performance to highlight those requiring quality improvement or replacement.
+- Highlight specific materials linked to poor quality.
+- Recommend actions to reduce risk and improve supplier reliability.

+By using data to evaluate performance, this project supports better supplier decisions and more efficient operations.

 ## EDA Part 1: Identify the suppliers responsible for the most defects and downtime.
 Quotelane sucks.